systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 A few things worth noticing before we get started:
 * In the top left, you can see the same Change Set selector you saw in the Model screen.
-* Beneath that, there are three tabs - Assets, Functions, and Modules.
+* Beneath that, there is a tab for Assets and another for Functions.
 This tutorial will focus on Functions.
 Select the `Function` tab now to open the `Function Panel`.
   * At the top of the `Function Panel` is a `+ Function` button for creating new functions, followed by a search interface.
   * Below that there is a list of functions grouped by their type.
-* The Workspace at center of the screen will show a tabbed code Editor (just as soon as you select a function to work on).
+* At the center of the screen there is a tabbed code editor (or there will be, just as soon as you select a function to work on).
-* On the right side of the Workspace is the `Function Details Panel`, which will show the details of the currently selected function in the Editor.
+* On the right side of the screen is the `Function Details Panel`, which will show the details of the currently selected function in the editor.

 ### Looking at an existing function